Form and Function

-Kensington Home Technology designs, supplies and installs complete home automation, control and entertainment systems enabling home owners to select top quality audio visual technology such as home cinema and multi-room sound systems whilst enjoying heating and lighting control and security at the flick of a switch.
+Kensington Home Technology designs, supplies and installs complete home automation, control and entertainment systems enabling home owners to select top quality audio visual technology such as home cinema and multi-room sound systems whilst enjoying heating, lighting, blind and curtain control and security at the flick of a switch.

 The intelligent home can combine many different technologies: lighting, security and heating control can all be integrated into a single control system, making your home more cost effective by being energy efficient.

 We provide a design, installation and project management service during your project and an after sales care and maintenance package to ensure your continue to enjoy your system and keep it up to date in the future.

 Please contact us to arrange a time when you can come and see our demonstration room on Kensington High Street, London W8.

 Thank you to everyone who came to see us at Decorex International 2016.
 For those who were not there, we showcased a number of products: